bqultra/F1-Album/README.md

 ### Cars 2D Arrays

-To store chassis and season the car was racing there are multiple 2D Arrays.
-They are used to display image of a car and also change labels of chassis and season on the main page.
+To store chassis and season the car was racing, there are multiple 2D arrays.
+They are used to displaying image of a car and also change labels of chassis and season on the main page.

 ```swift